Indirect tax: Indirect taxes are adapting to new economic conditions

 One of the characteristics of indirect taxes is that they are very closely related to economic conditions.
 Indirect taxes are usually subject to economic transactions, such as the sale of goods or the provision of labor services.
 Once the nature of these transactions or the method of transactions changes, indirect taxes will quickly be greatly affected.

 To give an example that clearly undermines the indirect tax system is the rise of e-commerce.
 E-commerce can be defined as products or services that are traded through the Internet.
 Since the 1990s, the Internet has been widely used, and the world has become a "click" world.
-This change has had a huge impact on consumer behavior, because it allows consumers to buy all kinds of goods online without leaving home, and then allows them to purchase from abroad those already expropriated in China.
+This change has had a huge effect on consumer behavior, because it allows consumers to buy all kinds of goods online without leaving home, and then allows them to purchase from abroad those already expropriated in China.
 Value-added tax services are used to avoid tax burdens.
 In the past few years, e-commerce has been the fastest growing in many countries.

-Such an important development means a huge change: it will cause distortions in competition between local and foreign suppliers and will have a major impact on VAT revenue, especially when it involves sales to end consumers (ie B2C transactions).
+Such an important development means a huge change: it will cause distortions in competition between local and foreign suppliers and will have a major effect on VAT revenue, especially when it involves sales to end consumers (i.e. B2C transactions).
 The international community responded quickly to this new reality, and in 1998, the OECD member states unanimously adopted the "Ottawa Taxation Framework Conditions" on e-commerce taxation: